meta-llama/llama-recipes/recipes/use_cases/gmail_agent/README.md

 # TODOs

 1. Port the app to using [Llama Stack](https://github.com/meta-llama/llama-stack) Agents API.
-2. Improve the search, reply, forward, create email draft, and query about attachments to cover all listed and other examples in `functions_prompt.py`.
+2. Improve the search, reply, forward, create email draft, and query about types of attachments.
 3. Improve the fallback and error handling mechanism when the user asks don't lead to a correct function calling spec or the function calling fails.
 4. Improve the user experience by showing progress when some Gmail search API calls take long (minutes) to complete.
 5. Implement the async behavior of Gmagent - schedule an email to be sent later.